Genivia/ugrep/README.md

 <a name="more"/>

 ### More examples

+To search for pattern `-o` in `script.sh` using `-e` to explicitly specify a pattern to prevent pattern `-o` from being interpreted as an option:

+    ugrep -n -e '-o' script.sh

+Alternatively, using `--` to end the list of command arguments:

+    ugrep -n -- '-o' script.sh

 To list all text files (.txt and .md) that do not properly end with a `\n` (`-o` is required to match `\n` or `\z`):